 The oral and maxillofacial surgery program was established in 1969 in response to a request from St. John Macomb hospital, and the ADA commission approved the program in 1972.
 The program began as a 3-year certificate track accepting one resident a year and continued this way under the guidance of Dr. Charles E. Reaume (director 1975-1990) and Dr. William S. Bloom (director 1990-present).
-During this time, the program covered St. John Detroit Riverview Hospital, Children’s Hospital of Michigan, and St. John Macomb Hospital.
+During this time, the program covered St. John Detroit Riverview Hospital, Children’s Hospital of Michigan, St. John Macomb Hospital, and St. John Hospital and Medical Center.
 The academic portion of the program was obtained at the University of Detroit Mercy and Wayne State Medical School.

 In July of 2006, the St. John Health System Department of OMFS merged with the OMFS program from Henry Ford/Sinai Grace Hospitals creating the largest OMFS training program in Detroit.
 This new expanded program under the directorship of Dr. William Bloom has become a 6-year MD track program accepting three residents per year.
 The hospitals covered include St. John Macomb-Oakland Hospital (Macomb and Oakland Centers), St. John Providence Hospital (Southfield & Novi) and William Beaumont Hospital Royal Oak.